Herberts Cukurs

-Herberts Cukurs (17 May 1900 – 23 February 1965) was a Latvian aviator and deputy commander of the Arajs Kommando, which carried out the largest mass murders of Latvian Jews in the Holocaust.
-Although Cukurs never stood trial, multiple Holocaust survivors' accounts, including the testimony of Zelma Shepshelovitz, credibly link him to war crimes and crimes against humanity.
+Herberts Albert Cukurs (17 May 1900 – 23 February 1965) was a Latvian aviator and Nazi collaborator.
+He served as the deputy commander of the Arajs Kommando, a collaborationist unit that carried out the largest mass murders of Latvian Jews during the Holocaust.
+Although Cukurs never stood trial, the accounts of multiple Holocaust survivors, including Zelma Shepshelovitz, credibly link him to personally supervising and committing war crimes and crimes against humanity for the duration of the German occupation of Latvia.
+His crimes included shooting Jewish children and babies in captivity, burning Jews alive, and sexually assaulting Jewish women.

-After being identified by a local Holocaust survivor in Brazil, who tried to alert authorities after seeing Cukurs' face on the cover a Brazilian magazine, Cukurs was investigated and ultimately assassinated in 1965 during capture by Nazi hunter operatives from the Israeli intelligence service Mossad.

-One of the Mossad agents who killed Cukurs, "Künzle," and a journalist, Gad Shimron, authored a book on the experience, The Execution of the Hangman of Riga, in which they referred to Cukurs as "The Butcher of Latvia", which was later picked up by several other sources.
+Two decades after World War II, Cukurs was identified in Brazil by a Holocaust survivor, who attempted to alert the authorities after seeing Cukurs' face on the cover of a magazine.
+Following the discovery, Cukurs was investigated and, in 1965, assassinated in Shangrilá, Uruguay by Nazi hunters who were working for Mossad, the national intelligence agency of Israel.
+In the aftermath of the assassination, Israeli journalist Gad Shimron and one of the Mossad agents ("Künzle") who killed Cukurs authored a book on the experience, titled The Execution of the Hangman of Riga.
+In it, they referred to Cukurs as the Butcher of Latvia, a name later used by several other sources.

+One of the main goals of Cukurs's assassination was to pressure West Germany into extending the statute of limitations on Nazi war crimes.
+In 1964, the West German government announced that it would allow the statute of limitations to expire in 1965.
+Following Cukurs's assassination, however, the deadline was extended to 1969 and then to 1979, before the statute of limitations on murder was finally abolished entirely.

 Biography

 Aviation career (1930s–1941)

 As a pioneering long-distance pilot, Cukurs won national acclaim for his international solo flights in the 1930s (Latvia-Gambia and Riga-Tokyo).
 He was awarded the Harmon Trophy for Latvia in 1933, and was considered a national hero, in analogous fashion to Charles Lindbergh.

 Cukurs built at least three aircraft of his own design.
 In 1937, he made a 45000 km tour visiting Japan, China, Indochina and India, flying the C 6 wooden monoplane "Trīs zvaigznes" (registration YL-ABA) of his own creation.
 The aircraft was powered by a De Havilland Gipsy engine.

 Cukurs also designed the Cukurs C-6bis prototype dive bomber in 1940.
 After the Soviet occupation of Latvia in 1940, Cukurs was summoned to Moscow in an attempt to recruit him to build planes for the Soviet Union.